Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • body temperature remains normal;

-In other words, when the stool is disturbed due to the use of antibiotics, there are no symptoms that accompany disorders for other reasons, for example, in case of poisoning.
+In other words, when the stool is disrupted due to taking antibiotics, there are no symptoms that accompany disorders for other reasons, for example, due to poisoning.

-An exception is when diarrhea appears as a symptom of colitis, which can occur with prolonged use of antibiotics or in the case of taking several of these drugs at the same time.
+The exception is when diarrhea manifests itself as a symptom of colitis, which can occur with long-term use of antibiotics or if several such drugs are taken at the same time.

-In such cases, defecation occurs 3-20 times during the day, while the feces are distinguished by a liquid structure and a greenish color.
-Such a disorder is accompanied by symptoms such as nausea, vomiting and severe weakness.
+In such cases, defecation occurs 3-20 times during the day, while the feces have a liquid structure and a greenish color.
+This disorder is accompanied by symptoms such as nausea, vomiting and severe weakness.

 How to treat this manifestation?

-There are cases when the help of doctors with diarrhea while taking antibiotics is mandatory.
+There are cases when medical help for diarrhea while taking antibiotics is absolutely necessary.
 You should immediately consult a doctor if you have the following symptoms:

-However, quite often the diarrhea goes away and the stool normalizes on its own.
+However, quite often the diarrhea goes away and the stool returns to normal on its own.
 But there are times when this does not happen.
 What to do in such a situation and how to treat diarrhea?

-The treatment of diarrhea from antibiotics is to colonize the beneficial microflora in the gastrointestinal tract, since the main side effect of these drugs is the destruction of beneficial bacteria necessary for the normal functioning of the intestine.
+Treatment of diarrhea from antibiotics involves introducing beneficial microflora into the gastrointestinal tract, since the main side effect of these drugs is the destruction of beneficial bacteria necessary for the normal functioning of the intestines.

-For these purposes, probiotics are prescribed, containing all the necessary substances to restore bowel function.
+For these purposes, probiotics are prescribed, containing all the necessary substances to restore intestinal functions.

-With such violations, the following drugs have proven themselves well:
+For such disorders, the following drugs have proven themselves to be effective:

 • Hilak-forte;